Content warning for Nazis, Holocaust, eugenics

 – Magnus Hirschfeld

-There were probably times when he wanted to stop what he was doing, and times it would have been infinitely safer to step back or be quieter, but Magnus never did either of those things.
+There were likely times when he considered stopping his work.
+Certainly, there were times when it would have been infinitely safer to step back or stay quiet, but Hirschfeld never did.
 He was a man who worked until the day he died of a heart attack on his 67th birthday, and a man who never stopped learning.
 He believed knowledge and education were the true paths to equality, and the phrase "Justice through science" is inscribed on his tombstone in Latin.
 He worked his whole life with that in mind.

 [Disclaimer: some of the sources may contain triggering material]

 Magnus Hirschfeld. (n.d.).
 Retrieved from http://www.genderspeaker.com/magnus-hirschfeld-1868-1935/

 Ross, A. (2015, January 26.)
 Berlin Story.
 The New Yorker.
 Retrieved from http://www.newyorker.com/magazine/2015/01/26/berlin-story